 FabBSD is a derivative of OpenBSD (while FabBSD is distributed as a stand-alone system, most machine-control components are standard BSD kernel devices that can be ported back to OpenBSD, NetBSD or FreeBSD with minimal patching to other parts of the kernel).
 The base distribution includes OpenSSH, Sudo, Binutils, GCC and GDB.
 The installation process is straightforward (via CD-ROM, FTP, floppies or tapes).

 FabBSD is under active development and is currently aimed at developers and beta testers.
 Source code is available via Subversion.
-Binary snapshots are also available from FTP.
-Testers, please join #FabBSD.

 The "jog" function is now implemented in user-land.